 Arranged in loosely chronological order, Mary Quant charts this meteoric rise, from displays of Quant’s early work for the Chelsea set through to a panoramic installation of daisy-branded merchandise.
 Notably, while the V&A boasts the most extensive collection of Quant’s designs in the world, much of the exhibition is made up of beloved clothes sent in by female members of the public – each shown alongside a personal anecdote.
 Among the hundreds of pieces discovered through the museum’s “We Want Quant” campaign?
 A square-necked coral blouse was bought directly from the window of Bazaar.
 “Given that there’s no label inside, this likely was one of the pieces that Quant made by hand in her bedsit before she turned into a household name,” Wood explains.
 “She used to go to Harrods every morning and stitch dresses out of their Butterick patterns.”

 As you move through the exhibition, Quant’s designs become notably more sophisticated – and deliberately controversial.
 A row of immaculately dressed mannequins highlights how Quant gradually raised hemlines over the years to create her legendary miniskirt.
 She also took pleasure in subverting gender norms – regularly using fabrics intended for gentlemen’s suits, sporting attire, or military uniforms.
-Plunkett Greene would then name each style she created after a typically masculine figure or establishment, from Lord Byron to the Bank of England.
-Included in a first-floor display case titled “Borrowing from the Boys”, for example, is a cardigan dress known as the Rex Harrison.
+Plunkett Greene would then name each style she created after a typically masculine figure or establishment, from Lord Byron to England.
+A first-floor display case titled “Borrowing from the Boys,” for example, is a cardigan dress known as the Rex Harrison.
 Harrison famously played the patriarchal Henry Higgins in the 1964 film adaptation of My Fair Lady – wearing many cardigans for the role.